yjxqwed/myOS/NOTES.md

 A call gate is used to let a program in the lower privileged level (ring 3) can call functions in a higher privileged level (ring 0).
 A function A whats to call function B via a call gate G should satisfy the privilege Check max(CPL_A, RPL_A) <= DPL_G && CPL_A >= DPL_B.
 Call gate is used to raise the privilege.

 An interrupt/trap gate is used to call the interrupt service routines (ISRs) from ring 0 or ring 3.
 The only difference is the interrupt gate will clear the IF flag wile the trap gate won't.

+##### Exceptions
+Generally, interrupts are a subset of the <a href="https://wiki.osdev.org/Exceptions">exceptions</a>.
+When an exception is raised, the cpu will push the return address and many other registers.
+The return address is determined by the exception type.

+* int 0-31: Intel Defined CPU exceptions
+> Fault: return address = this instruction
+> Trap: return address = next instruction
+> Abort: no return address
+* int 32-128: User Defined interrupts
+> interrupts: return address = next instruction

 ##### Enter Ring 3
 Using gates can raise the privilege while there is only one way to lower the privilege: return from a interrupt handler.